Travel visa: Americas

 Cuba dropped its exit visa requirement in January 2013.

 Guatemala requires any foreigner who is a permanent resident to apply for a multiple 5-year exit visa.

 United States

-The United States of America does not require exit visas.
+The United States does not require exit visas.
 Since 1 October 2007, however, the U.S. government requires all foreign and U.S. nationals departing the United States by air to hold a valid passport (or certain specific passport-replacing documents).
 Even though travellers might not require a passport to enter a certain country, they will require a valid passport booklet (booklet only, U.S. Passport Card not accepted) to depart the United States in order to satisfy the U.S. immigration authorities.
 Exemptions to this requirement to hold a valid passport include: